-How To Back Up Android Phone Before Factory Reset in 2021?
+How to Back Up Android Phone before Factory Reset in 2023?

 Factory reset, or master reset, is basically like formatting a computer drive.
 When you format a computer drive, all of its data are permanently erased.
 In this article, we're going to learn how to back up Android phone before factory reset.